Semisimple Field Theories Detect Stable Diffeomorphism: Stable diffeomorphism and the Main Theorem

 If $d > 1$, the tangential $1$-type of a homotopy sphere is given by $\rB Spin(d)$, and each homotopy sphere admits a unique spin structure, yielding a homomorphism $\Theta_d \to \Omega^{TSpin(d)}_d$ from the group $\Theta_d$ of h-cobordism classes of smooth homotopy $d$-spheres (equivalently, for $d>4$, the group of diffeomorphism classes of homotopy spheres).
 Since all homotopy spheres of the same dimension have the same Euler characteristic, the image injects into $\Omega_d^{Spin}$, and we may as well consider the induced homomorphism $\eta: \Theta_d\to \Omega_d^{Spin}$.
 Each class $[\Sigma] = \eta(\Sigma)$ represented by a homotopy sphere is invariant under the action of $\Aut_B(\rB Spin(d))$ where $B = \rB SO(d)$ or $B = \rB O(d)$.
 It follows directly from Theorem~\ref{thm:MainThm} that:

-\begin{corollary} Two homotopy spheres $\Sigma$ and $\Sigma'$ are indistinguishable by type-$1$ generalized Dijkgraaf-Witten theories if and only if $\eta(\Sigma) = \eta(\Sigma')$, i.e. if and only if they represent the same element in Spin bordism. \end{corollary}
+\begin{corollary} Two homotopy spheres $\Sigma$ and $\Sigma'$ are indistinguishable by type-$1$ finite path integral theories if and only if $\eta(\Sigma) = \eta(\Sigma')$, i.e. if and only if they represent the same element in Spin bordism. \end{corollary}

 The $\alpha$-invariant is a map $\alpha: \Omega^{Spin}_d \to KO_d(pt)$ from Spin bordism to the real K-theory of a point.
 Hitchin \cite{MR358873} (based on results in \cite{MR156292}) proved that the $\alpha$ invariant of a closed spin manifold is an obstruction to the existence of a metric of positive scalar curvature on it.
 On the other hand, Stolz \cite{MR1056561} proved that a simply connected spin manifold of dimension $d \geq 5$ admits a metric of positive scalar curvature if its $\alpha$-invariant vanishes.
 The proof uses surgery results obtained (independently) in \cite{MR577131} and \cite{MR535700}, as well as involved calculations within stable homotopy.
 Hence, a $d$-dimensional homotopy sphere $\Sigma$ with $d\geq 5$ admits a metric of positive scalar curvature if and only if $\alpha(M)$ is trivial.
 Homotopy spheres for which $\alpha(\Sigma)$ is non-trivial, or which equivalently do not admit a metric of positive scalar curvature, are called \emph{Hitchin spheres}.
 In~\cite{MR189043}, Anderson-Brown-Peterson showed that Hitchin spheres exist precisely in dimension $d=8k+1$ and $8k+2$ and in fact that for any homotopy sphere $\Sigma$, the eta invariant $\eta(\Sigma) \neq 0$ if and only if $\alpha \circ \eta(\Sigma) \neq 0$.
 Hence, the following is an immediate corollary of Corollary~\ref{cor:firstsphere}.